 If you are noticing the first signs of a breakout, it is only normal that you resort to your spot treatment.
-Even though it might be useful to apply this treatment, it might surprise you to discover that it is not as effective as you have thought.
+Even though it might be useful to apply this treatment, it might surprise you to discover that it is not as effective as you have thought, treating skin purging can be more complicated than that.
 When it comes to acne and blemishes, the spot treatment might solve one problem (a zit) but not an entire breakout.

 #2 Caring for your skin only during the breakout